boc-zoolander/bite-share/README.md

 Enjoy the food.
 Enjoy the company.
 End the meal on a high note with Bite Share.

-Add any additional content here pertaining to the timeline, any personal goals, etc.

 ### Tech stack

 * React + React Router